 At 22, Terri was running the family business, worked part-time at an emergency veterinary hospital and operated a wildlife rehabilitation organisation called 'Cougar Country', rehabilitating and releasing predatory mammals such as cougars, bears and bobcats.
 It was not long before she was caring for more than 300 animals a year.

-In 1991, during a holiday to Australia, Terri visited the Queensland Reptile and Fauna Park.
+In 1991 during a holiday to Australia, Terri visited the Queensland Reptile and Fauna Park.
 Terri was captivated by the enthusiastic man in the khakis talking so passionately about crocodiles, and introduced herself, realising they both had in common their passion for wildlife and conservation.
 This chance encounter would change their lives forever!

-Steve and Terri married on June 4, 1992, in Eugene, Oregon.
+Steve and Terri married on 4 June, 1992, in Eugene, Oregon.
 The wedding was a huge occasion with all of Terri's friends, family and colleagues realising they would be saying goodbye as she started her life in Australia with Steve.
 Terri and Steve immediately began their life together in Australia with wildlife documentary filming, an amazing zoo, and later two incredible children and a stack of adventures.

 Steve and Terri’s wildlife documentaries have brought Australia Zoo to the world stage and have attracted visitors from across the world to the Sunshine Coast.
 Steve and Terri have filmed over 300 episodes of The Crocodile Hunter, Croc Diaries, Croc Files, New Breed Vets, Ghosts of War and Bindi: The Jungle Girl, and starring in the blockbuster movie The Crocodile Hunter: Collision Course.
 These programs are now seen in 142 countries by 500 million viewers worldwide.